dev-bootcamp-2019/final-project-rmlopes/README.md

 4. Create projects and switch account to place design bids (a user cannot place a design bid on his own project).
 Also, only the owner of the project will have access to all the design bids placed for that project.

+5. The owner of a design can update his bid with the preview image.

+6. The owner of the project can accept any of the design bids, after which it is not possible to submit bids anymore, or to edit the bids for that project.